Kuuuube/Kuuube-s-CHATTER-EXTERMINATOR/README.md

-# Kuuube's **CHATTER EXTERMINATOR**
+# Kuuube's **CHATTER EXTERMINATOR** Plugin for [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver)

 Extremely simple to use with perfect low latency **CHATTER EXTERMINATION**

+## Quick Start Guide:
-Simply enable the filter or interpolator and input a number 1-10 (and 1000 for hertz if using the interpolator) then apply the settings.
+- Enable either the filter or the interpolator.
+- Input a number 1-20 (and 1000 for hertz if using the interpolator).
+- Apply the settings.

+### Tips:
-Recommended settings: 2-3 for drag and 5 for hover.
+- Recommended settings for filter: 2-3 for drag and 5-6 for hover.

-The filter version is slightly lower latency (0ms vs 1ms) compared to the interpolator version.
-However, the interpolator will remove any choppiness caused by moving at slow speeds.
+- Recommended settings for interpolator: 6-7 for drag and 15-16 for hover.

+### Notes:
+- The filter version has no added latency.
+- The interpolator version has a slight bit of latency added to make it smoother.
+Using the interpolator version instead of the filter version should help if you have issues with choppy movement on the filter version.